 Abstract

 Recent surveys suggest a declining population of White Sturgeon Acipenser transmontanus in the Sacramento-San Joaquin River basin (SSJ), California.
 Probable reasons for the decline include overharvest and habitat degradation, compounded by poor recruitment during recent droughts.
 Despite the importance and status of White Sturgeon, knowledge of their population dynamics in the SSJ remains incomplete and additional information is needed to further inform management decisions.
-The purpose of this study was to evaluate the population dynamics for White Sturgeon in the SSJ and use the information to estimate the population-level response under plausible management scenarios.
-White Sturgeon in the SSJ exhibited fast growth, high rates of mortality, and experienced typically high and unstainable levels of exploitation.
+The purpose of this study was to evaluate the population dynamics of White Sturgeon in the SSJ and use the information to estimate the population-level response under plausible management scenarios.
+White Sturgeon in the SSJ exhibited fast growth, high rates of mortality, and high levels of exploitation.
 Model projections, in conjunction with demographic information, indicated that White Sturgeon in the SSJ are likely exploited to an excessive degree.
 Under current conditions, the population will likely continue to decrease (λ = 0.97).
 Population growth of White Sturgeon in the SSJ was most influenced by the survival of sexually mature adults.
 The models also suggested that White Sturgeon in the SSJ could reach replacement rate (i.e., λ ≥ 1.00) if total annual mortality for age-3 and older fish did not exceed 6%.
 Low levels of exploitation (i.e., < 3%) would likely be required to maintain a stable population.

 Introduction